Sara Celin

 Camogli, with its characteristic harbour, is one of the most beautiful villages in Liguria.
-It is located about 20 kilometres away from the "Superb" city of Genoa and will immediately impress you with its colourful buildings.
+It's located about 20 kilometres away from the "Superb" city of Genoa and will immediately impress you with its colourful buildings.

-Camogli is a typical seaside village, known as "City of a Thousand White Sailboats".
+Camogli is a typical maritime village, known as "City of the Thousand White Sailboats".
 The centre of the village occupies the valley to the west of the Portofino mountain and overlooks the Golfo Paradiso, along the Riviera di Levante, to the east of Genoa.

-Let's explore this beautiful, colourful village, ideal for relaxing moments with beautiful sea views.
+Let's explore this beautiful, colorful village, ideal for relaxing moments with beautiful sea views.

 tickets banner